threehams/generate-react-app/README.md

 Possible future features include:

-- Flow support
-- support for untyped projects (what are you thinking?)
 - runtime errors injected in random places
 - chaotic indirection, random prop renaming
 - plugin system for templates